jocelynpender/flora-prepper/README.md

 #### (Optional) Wikipedia library for Wikipedia page scraping

-One library requirement may require manual intervention.
+Installing the Wikipedia library may require manual intervention.
 Section titles are not properly extracted using the latest release of the Wikipedia Python library.
 Therefore, to download your Wikipedia library, use

 Use `pip install git+https://github.com/lucasdnd/Wikipedia.git` This issue has been flagged and resolved via https://stackoverflow.com/questions/34869597/wikipedia-api-for-python/35122688#35122688